oroinc/orocommerce/src/Oro/Bundle/FrontendBundle/Resources/doc/frontendStylesArchitecture.md

 ## Theme extending

-In order to inherite one theme from another you should define parent theme in **theme.yml** file.<br>
+In order to inherit one theme from another you should define parent theme in **theme.yml** file.<br>

 For example: if you need to inherit default theme from blank do as follows: